MicrosoftDocs/hybrid/hybrid/app-solutions/solution-deployment-guide-ha-kubernetes.md

 ![TM endpoint profile](media/solution-deployment-guide-ha-kubernetes/traffic-manager-endpoint-profile-1.png)

-As you can see, the two endpoints point to the two instances of the deployed application from the [previous step](#deploy-applications).
+As you can see, the two endpoints point to the two instances of the deployed application from the [previous section](#deploy-application).

 At this point:
 - The Kubernetes infrastructure has been created, including an Ingress Controller.